Mangose/mods/README.md

 We keep the store fast and reliable for everyone, so please follow these guidelines:

-- Use a simple, predictable structure (for example `index.html`, `assets/`, `styles/`, `scripts/`).
+- Use a simple, predictable structure (for example, `index.html`, `assets/`, `styles/`, `scripts/`).
 - Compress images and avoid shipping heavy exports.
-  - Prefer JPEG/WebP/AVIF when appropriate.
+  - Prefer JPEG, WebP, or AVIF when appropriate.
   - Keep resolution to what you actually need.
   - Avoid large PNG files unless transparency is required.
-- If you add video or other large files, explain why in the PR and consider a “light” alternative.
+- If you add video or other large files, explain why in the PR and consider a lighter alternative.
-- Ensure the mod works without additional host side dependencies.
+- Ensure the mod works without additional host-side dependencies.
 Everything required should live in the mod folder.

 These rules help us maintain high quality and fast loading times across the store.